What is the best coconut oil for skin and hair? Is refined or unrefined coconut oil better? And how do you determine if what you choose is the best?

 - 3. Purification: Refined or unrefined extracted oil

-A factor that does not have an impact on the quality of the product yet impacts our ecosystem is sourcing.
-Responsibly-sourced coconuts from sustainable sources used in the production of oil have a positive long-term impact on coconut-cultivating communities and contribute to the long-term wellness of the planet.
+Sourcing remains a factor that does not have an impact on the quality of the product yet impacts our ecosystem.
+Responsibly-sourced coconuts from sustainable sources used in the production of oil have a positive long-term impact.
+This helps the coconut-cultivating communities and contributes to the long-term wellness of the planet.

-Let’s take a look at all these factors separately and how they affect the quality of the product to conclude which type of oil is best for skin and hair.
+Let’s take a look at all these factors separately and how they affect the quality of the product.
+This will conclude which type of oil is best for skin and hair.